 Grade Curve Calculator

 A grade curve calculator helps students and teachers adjust a test score using a grading curve.
-Instead of relying on manual calculations, this calculator automatically computes the curved grade based on common curve methods such as the bell curve, linear scale, or square root curve.
+Instead of relying on manual calculations, this grade calculator automatically computes the curved grade based on common curve methods such as the bell curve, linear scale, or square root curve.

 Grade Curve Calculator